 Major Total: 21.5

-GWC GE Pattern, CSU General Education Breadth or

-IGETC Pattern: 21-39
+GE Pattern: GWC AA, CSU General Education Breadth or IGETC Pattern: 21-39 DEGREE TOTAL UNITS (maximum): 60 units

 ENERGY AUDITOR CERTIFICATE OF ACHIEVEMENT

 The Energy Auditor Certificate of Achievement at Golden West College is designed to provide formal training for individuals who seek entry into the Energy Efficiency Assessment Service field.
 Students will learn to conduct energy audits, and to establish energy efficiency benchmarks for physical infrastructures to help utilize resources more efficiently and reduce cooling and energy consumption in buildings and processes.
 Students will also learn to provide analyses and recommendations to help efficiently upgrade and expand the power, cooling, and space to support new equipment or design a new facility.